 We all seek our place in the sun don’t we?
-Sergei Polunin, the balletic wunderkind who has been much viewed on youtube, will soon seize his in southern California’s extended summer.
-A true exemplar of a glorious classical technique, Polunin will be among us, on screen and on stage, stretching into September.
+Sergei Polunin, the balletic wunderkind who has been much viewed on youtube, will soon enjoy a sunny, southern California summer.
+A true exemplar of glorious classical-ballet technique, Polunin will be among us, on screen and on stage, stretching into September.

 First, the movie.
 Polunin’s life story, a pretty jam-packed saga for a 26-year-old, is grippingly told in a highly anticipated documentary, DANCER, opening September 9 at Laemmle Theaters.
 It will be my privilege to interview ballet’s tattooed prince, alongside his director Steven Cantor, twice, on Friday September 9, at Laemmle’s Monica Film Center and then again at a private screening in Beverly Hills Sunday September 11.

 DANCER opens in Los Angeles first.
 New York later.